hmarkc/hls4ml/README.md

 See https://fastmachinelearning.org/hls4ml/advanced/extension.html.

 ## Approach 2: Modify the hls4ml codebase directly
+hls4ml is kind of like a compiler.
+It has a frontend for parsing and a backend for code generation.
 Suppose we want to add an **id** layer which outputs its input.
+1. **hls4ml/utils/config.py/config_from_keras_model**:
-1. **hls4ml/utils/config.py/config_from_keras_model**: Add the layer name in Keras to the supported layer list so that the parser recognizes our layer.
+Add the layer name in Keras to the supported layer list so that the parser recognizes our layer.
 ```Python
 id_layers = ['ID']
 #All supported layers
 supported_layers = core_layers + dense_layers + conv_layers + pooling_layers + norm_layers + activation_layers + merge_layers + qkeras_layers + upsampling_layers + reshaping_layers + graph_layers + rnn_layers + id_layers + skip_layers
 ```
+2. **hls4ml/converters/keras/**:
-2. **hls4ml/converters/keras/**: Add the keras handler for our **id** layer.
+Add the keras handler for our **id** layer.
 Create a new file called id.py.
 The handler file will be automatically registered and used during parsing.
 ```Python
 import math
 from hls4ml.converters.keras_to_hls import parse_default_keras_layer